phaustin/a301_eoas/notebooks/week8/clip_demo.md

                 ('ll_lat','ll_lat','ur_lat','ur_lat','ll_lat')]
 ```

-### Change the order of the coords
+### Find the x,y coorinates for each crs

-Use a list comprehension to
+Use these keys in a list comprehension to
-group the x and y  values together
+group the x and y  values together so we can use pyproj.Transformer

 ```{code-cell} ipython3
 :trusted: true